![]() |

 Mellotrons used:

-Suspiria is their third album and second soundtrack, and stands up well on its own without its accompanying visuals.
-Claudio Simonetti's Mellotron had strings/choir/church organ tapes, and they use all the sounds to good effect, though only on three of the original album's eight tracks.
-According to the CD reissue sleevenotes, the original Italian release added two tracks from its predecessor, the non-soundtrack Roller, but the Canadian version I have only has the eight tracks listed above.
-The music is pretty much what you'd expect from a '70s horror film; dark, creepy and extremely atmospheric, with some excellent playing and a main theme to die for, played on the celeste, an instrument you'll know from the Dance Of The Sugar Plum Fairies from The Nutcracker Suite.
-The bonus tracks on the CD make it well worth purchasing; two more versions of the title track, a short Mellotron choir-soaked instrumental, and an alternate version of Markos with even more 'Tron than the standard version.
+Suspiria is their third album and second soundtrack, standing up well on its own without accompanying visuals.
+Claudio Simonetti's Mellotron had strings/choir/church organ tapes and they use all sounds to good effect, though only on three of the original album's eight tracks.
+According to the CD reissue sleevenotes, the original Italian release added two tracks from its predecessor, the non-soundtrack Roller, but my version only has the eight tracks listed above.
+The music is pretty much what you'd expect from a '70s horror film; dark, creepy and extremely atmospheric, with excellent playing and a main theme to die for, played on the celeste, an instrument you'll know from the Dance Of The Sugar Plum Fairies from The Nutcracker Suite.
+The bonus tracks on the CD make it well worth purchasing; two more versions of the title track, a short Mellotron choir-soaked instrumental and an alternate Markos with even more Mellotron than the standard version.

-Although Goblin's Mellotron use is mainly confined to their horror soundtracks, there's a smidgeon on 1978's La Via Della Droga (literally The Street Of Drugs).
+Although Goblin's Mellotron use is mainly confined to their horror soundtracks, there's a smidgeon on 1978's La Via Della Droga (literally The Street of Drugs).
 The album's more self-consciously soundtracky, with an overall preponderance towards 'soundtrack funk', that peculiar stylistic crossover you don't hear anywhere else (Sequence 13 (Finale) is possibly the worst offender).
 This really isn't very prog at all, to be honest, or no more so than many other soundtracks of the era, putting it rather further down the Goblin novice's 'must-have' list.
 Mellotron on one track, with male voices on Sequence 2, but nothing you won't hear better somewhere else.
 1980's Contamination has Mellotron on one track, to my surprise.
-The soundtrack itself is pretty good, within the confines of the genre, with most of its tracks having at least a proggish bent, although some of that funk creeps in here and there.
+The soundtrack itself is pretty good, within the confines of the genre, most of its tracks having at least a proggish bent, although some of that funk creeps in here and there.
 There's considerable crossover with the previous year's Buio Omega, strangely, although I've no idea if the films are even about similar subjects.
-'Tronwise, there are choirs all over Connexion, with more of the same, briefly, on one of the CD's bonus tracks, Withy (Alternate Version), though again, nothing too essential.
+Mellotronwise, there are choirs all over Connexion, with more of the same, briefly, on one of the CD's bonus tracks, Withy (Alternate Version).